LukaszP12/Dev-Team-Task-Manager-Application/README.md

 /users - show all users

 /registration - supports creating new users

 /tasks - supports creating new tasks

 /assign - supports assigning tasks to users

+Forms used for creating Users and Tasks are tied to java bean validations and will output alert messsage if input is not correct.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>